-Kaput, J et al. Randomized Trial of Three Anticonvulsants Medications for Status Epilepticus.
+Kapur, J et al. Randomized Trial of Three Anticonvulsants Medications for Status Epilepticus.
 NEJM 2019;381;2103-13

 This was a randomized, double-blinded, national multicenter pragmatic study to determine comparative effectiveness of traditional anti-epileptic medications in status epilepticus.
 The purpose of this study is to see if there is a difference between levetiracetem (Keppra), fosphenytoin (Cerebyx), and valproate (Depakote) in treatment of status epilepticus.
 By definition, these are second line treatments as first line treatment remains benzodiazepines (BZD).
-This is an incredibly well designed trial that was developed by the NIH and FDA then conducted by Neurological Emergencies Treatment Trials (NETT) and Pediatric Emergency Care Applied Research Network (PECARN).
+This is a well designed trial that was developed by the NIH and FDA then conducted by Neurological Emergencies Treatment Trials (NETT) and Pediatric Emergency Care Applied Research Network (PECARN).
+It utilized a response adaptive design to attempt to find the “best” AED (see below).
 Clear primary endpoint was established of seizure resolution and improving mental status one hour after starting trial medication.
-The protocol was well done as patients received cumulative BZD doses of 10 mg diazepam, 4 mg of lorazepam, or 10 mg of midazolam or weight based for children.
+The protocol was guideline based as patients received cumulative BZD doses of 10 mg diazepam, 4 mg of lorazepam, or 10 mg of midazolam or weight based for children.
 Leaving the discussion of adequacy of those doses for another time, patients then went on to receive a weight based, unmarked vial of medication no more than 30 minutes after last dose of BZD.
 Dosing for these trial drugs were based off the Established Status Epilepticus Treatment Trial (ESETT) using 60 mg/kg of Levetiracetam (big doses of >4g !), 20mg/kg fosphenytoinand 40mg/kg of valproate.
 Protocol deviation was marked as unmasking trial drug in less than 60 minutes.
 348 adults and children were enrolled into the study with interval analysis reaching a 1:1:1 trial drug administration.
 The primary endpoint was reached in less than half of all patients (46%) with absolutely no difference in efficacy.
 No difference in secondary end points such as ICU admission, median ICU stay, median ICU stay or median time to seizure termination after drug infusion.
 This study was not powered for to detect the rare adverse side effects but more patients that received fosphenytoin developed hypotension.

 JC Learning point: